terminalforlife/ShellProjects/source/libtflbp-sh/README.md

 sudo cito -r terminalforlife Extra master source/libtflbp-sh/YNInput
 ```

 Once I've ironed out how to specify multiple files with Cito, or perhaps have 'packages' of sorts used by it, then the cumbersome factor should go away.

-However, it's even easier if you're on a Debian- or Ubuntu-based distribution of Linux.
-Head on over to the [DEB-Packages](https://github.com/terminalforlife/DEB-Packages) repository, then download and install the libtflbp-sh package.
+Admittedly, Cito was written mostly with programs installed to `PATH` in mind.

 A more detailed write-up will be here eventually -- grizzly bear with me!